lmondada/dphil-thesis/content/04_matching/05_anchors.md

 <!-- prettier-ignore -->
 {{< /proposition >}}

+{{% figure src="svg/all-anchors-tree.svg" enlarge="full" width="95%"
+           caption="A call tree for an execution of `AllAnchors` on the example graph of the previous figure with $w = 3$.
+Starting from the root, each node in the tree corresponds to either picking an operation as anchor or not (thus splitting it).
+Edges are labelled by the values assigned to $w$ for the respective children of the source node.
+One path from root to leaf leads to no solution (it is impossible to find an unseen linear path from operation $b$.
+The other paths each lead to a valid set of three anchors." %}}

 The proof is by induction over the width $w$ of the subgraph $H$.
 The idea is to map every recursive call in `CanonicalAnchors` to one of the calls to